Aleksandar Stevanović (footballer)

 Aleksandar Stevanović (born 16 February 1992) is a German former professional footballer who played as an attacking midfielder.

-Club career
+Career

 Schalke 04

 Started out his senior career in the Schalke 04 U-19 squad.
 In his first year in the Under 19 Bundesliga West, he made 19 appearances and scored eleven goals.

 Werder Bremen

 On 23 June 2011, Stevanović joined Werder Bremen on a free transfer.
 In summer 2014 his expiring contract was not extended.

 Hansa Rostock

 After being a free agent for almost three months, Stevanović signed for 3.
 Liga club Hansa Rostock in late September 2014.
 He received a contract for two years until 2016.

 Stevanović retired from playing in 2019 at the age of 27, ending an injury-ravaged career during which he sustained three cruciate ligament tears.

 Personal life

 He is a younger brother of fellow professional footballer Predrag Stevanović.